 - NALS: The Association for Legal Professionals

-A number of state bar associations/paralegal associations have also followed suit, offering voluntary state certification for paralegals.
+Several State Bars and paralegal associations also offer voluntary state certification for paralegals.
 Other states have developed certification opportunities for paralegals who can perform specific duties.

 Where can I learn more about the paralegal profession?